dijksterhuis/cleverspeech-exp/README.md

 #### SimpleHiScores
 Similar to CTCHiScores, but directly optimising the output logits vs. high confidence target logits.
-Doesn't work very well as the optimisation doesn't seem to converge (irrelevant classes per time-step are being modified more often than not, we want optimisation to focus on).
+Doesn't work very well as the optimisation doesn't seem to converge (irrelevant classes per time-step are being modified more often than not, so the attack gets stuck).